dayyass/muse-as-service/muse_as_service/client/README.md

 ### Client
-MUSE as Service has next endpoints:
+MUSE as Service has the following endpoints:
 <pre>
-- /login          - POST request with `username` and `password` to get JWT tokens (access and refresh)
+- /login          - POST request with `username` and `password` to get tokens (access and refresh)
-- /logout/access  - POST request to remove JWT access token (JWT access token required)
-- /logout/refresh - POST request to remove JWT refresh token (JWT refresh token required)
+- /logout         - POST request to remove tokens (access and refresh)
-- /token/refresh  - POST request to refresh JWT access token (JWT refresh token required)
+- /token/refresh  - POST request to refresh access token (refresh token required)
-- /tokenize       - GET request for `sentence` tokenization (JWT access token required)
+- /tokenize       - GET request for `sentence` tokenization (access token required)
-- /embed          - GET request for `sentence` embedding (JWT access token required)
+- /embed          - GET request for `sentence` embedding (access token required)
 </pre>

 You can use python **requests** package to work with HTTP requests: